digitsend/digitsend/README.md

 * The first parameter is the name of the repository.
 * The second parameter identifies the folder to which the file should belong.
 Folders are created on the fly, mkdir_p style.
 * The third parameter is the name of the file.
-* The optional fourth parameter can be the string contents of the file or an object just like when attaching a file to a message.
-(Above.)
+* The optional fourth parameter can can be the string contents of the file or an object; it has the same behavior as with message attachments described above.